 Ashley is AAT qualified and has many years experience within the Accounts & Finance sector, previously working for Nestle.

 Ashley has worked with families that home educate, where school hasn’t always been the most suitable place for children, helping families connect and also find work and training around home education.
+She is a huge ambassador of quality home education and trauma responsive approaches to parenting and teaching children.

 When taking a break from all the numbers, Ashley can be found enjoying a walk with her two dogs and three children.

 George has lived experience with SEN, having gone through the education system and eventually diagnosed with ADHD as a young adult.
 It’s the combination of personal experience and intuitive nature that allows him to write from a personal and relatable perspective.
+George has been providing amazing content, ideas and events at Sunshine since 2020.

 Although originally from west Wales, George currently resides in south-east London where he is studying a BA in Journalism at Goldsmiths University of London.
 Once completed, he intends to go on to do a master’s degree.